Information for current students that may be pertinent to the summer Results Day

 References from Reigate College

 The College is happy to provide students with a reference at any time.
-Please send a written request to the College for the attention of Sally Hopper.
+Please email requests for references to firstname.lastname@example.org.